mrdivdiz/yauv/README.md

 # yauv
-Yet Another Unearthed Vita - Unearthed: Trail of Ibn Battuta port Known bugs: A LOT (navigate to issues)
+Yet Another Unearthed Vita - Unearthed: Trail of Ibn Battuta port

+Known bugs: A LOT (navigate to issues)

+**No ragdolls because the way they made is no longer supported in Unity 5**

 This repo contains source code and is defined to gather info about bugs & crashes.

 **Project goal:**